 The idea behind this event is to promote Web Standards.
 Plain and simple.
 This includes proper use of (x)html, semantic markup, a good hierarchy structure, and of course, a good ‘ol play on words.
 It’s time to show off your <body>.

 So before your stylesheet lays out your site, how does it look underneath?
 How does it look naked?
 Is it sexy?
 Is it bloated?
-Is it in so much disarray that you’re embarrased to show it to the world in the nude?
+Or is it in so much disarray that you’re embarrassed to show it to the world in the nude?

 Again, CSS Naked Day is on April 9th this year.
 If you’re using WordPress, there are various plugins available such as this one by Aja Lapus.
 Plugins and scripts for other CMSes and platforms are also available.